Back to BlogData Science

 A Simple Code Example (Python)

-Using Python's popular scikit-learn library, you can build a simple model in just a few lines of code.
-Here, we train a model to classify different species of Iris flowers based on their measurements.
+Using Python's popular scikit-learn library, you can build a simple model in just a few lines of code:

 # Import necessary libraries